unicorn-yh/Image-Segmentation/README.md

 ![image-20221019170750470](README/image-20221019170750470.png)

-​															Figure 1: Image Semantic Segmentation [2]
+​															**Figure 1: Image Semantic Segmentation [2]**

 <br />

 ## Solution

-The goal of the experiment is to take an RGB color image ($$height \times width \times 3$$) or a grayscale image ($$height \times width \times 1$$ ) and output the resulting segmentation matrix, where each pixel in the matrix is an integer ($$height \times width \times 1$$ ) representing a class label.
+The goal of the experiment is to take an RGB color image $$(height \times width \times 3)$$ or a grayscale image $$(height \times width \times 1)$$ and output the resulting segmentation matrix, where each pixel in the matrix is an integer $$(height \times width \times 1)$$ representing a class label.
 Similar to how machine learning handles standard categorical values, the program will generate experimental results by one-hot encoding of class labels, with the core of creating an output channel for each class.
 Model performance is evaluated by taking the argmax of each pixel vector, and using the predicted values to generate a segmentation matrix, superimposing the predicted labels on the observations.
 When a single channel of the predicted label is covered, it is called a mask and is used to highlight regions in the image where a specific class exists.

 A simple way to build a neural network architecture for image segmentation is to stack multiple convolutional layers with the same padding and output the final segmented image, where the purpose of setting multiple identical padding is to maintain size.
 The model directly learns the mapping from the input image to its corresponding segmentation through the continuous transformation of the feature map.
 However, the convolutional neural network based on image segmentation requires a huge amount of computation and time to achieve a fairly high accuracy.